helloSystem/docs/user/components/preferences/boot-environments.md

 # Boot Environments

 _Boot Environments_ are bootable clones of snapshots of the working system.
-Boot Environments allow you to create a safe failback Boot Environmnent before upgrading or making major changes to the system.
+Boot Environments allow you to create a safe failback Boot Environment before upgrading or making major changes to the system.

-Other applications may create Boot Environmnents automatically before performing critical operations such as major operating system upgrades.
+Other applications may create Boot Environments automatically before performing critical operations such as major operating system upgrades.

 ``` .. warning::
     Boot Environments by default do not cover all locations, such as `/home` where your personal data is usually stored.